Search This Blog

 At the front of many churches you will notice, during Advent, the presence of a circular wreath of green, with four candles about it.
 The wreath is a circle of evergreen branches that reminds us of God’s love.
 Like a circle, God’s love has no beginning or end.
 Like an evergreen tree, it is forever alive and growing.
 God’s love never fails.

-A pink candle may be lit on the third or fourth Sunday of Advent as a symbol of Mary, the mother of Jesus.
+A pink or rose candle may be lit on the third or fourth Sunday of Advent as a symbol of Mary, the mother of Jesus.
 It was her special obedience to bear the Christ child who would live and die and be raised for us all.
-The pink candle might also stand for Gaudete ('Rejoice') Sunday, something of a joyous break in the otherwise penitential tone of Advent.
+In more catholic traditions, the pink candle is invariably used on Gaudete ('Rejoice') Sunday, the third Sunday of Advent, as something of a joyous break in what is otherwise a penetential season.
+Again, there is a connection here to the historically prior celebration of Lent, where

 The white candle that stands at the centre of the wreath is known as the ‘Christ’ candle.
 It is lit on Christmas Eve to signify Christ’s arrival in our midst.
 It parallels and represents the lighting of the Paschal candle at the Vigil of Easter, a new light for a new world.